Tubbz-alt/atari-world-models/README.md

 The whole system is contained in a Docker container - you can either directly interact with the container via docker-compose or use the provided Makefile targets.
-Most Makefile targets use sane defaults - if you need to fine-tune, then you can use the *deep* target to access the various subcommands and pass arguments.
+Most Makefile targets use sane defaults - if you need to fine-tune, then you can use the default target to access the various subcommands and pass arguments.

 ## Full training